 The e-commerce sector in China

-• There are more than 750 million internet users in China;
+- There are around 70.6% of internet users in China;

-• 51% of the total online shopping is made on a mobile phone;
+- 51% of the total online shopping in China is made on a mobile phone;